prod-feng/lustre-zfs-centos7/README.md

 >]#yum install zfs-0.6.4.2

-If everything goes fine, your can run ZFS stuffs now.
-One can verify:
+If everything goes fine, the ZFS should work now.
+Run following commands to verify:

 >]# lsmod |grep zfs